THE CHALLENGE OF MEDITATION

 * Open the hand of thought when you meditate.

-* Feel free to hold on to positive and ecstatic thoughts and feelings intentionally.
+* However, feel free to hold on to positive thoughts and feelings intentionally.

 5. ADJUST YOUR SAILS, DO NOT TRY TO CONTROL THE WIND